 Incubator is one of our flagship capacity-building programmes.
 It aims to support mid-to-senior levels-professionals from cultural centres involved or seeking involvement in European Projects such as Creative Europe or Erasmus +.

-The annual programme, launched in 2019, includes 4 phases:
+The annual programme includes 4 phases:

 - a call for applications and selection process